 We follow the Spelling Shed scheme.
-Year One children start Spelling shed in the Spring Term (January).
-The children have one 20-30 minute session of spelling input a week, where their spelling rule is explored and applied to words which fit the rule.
+The children have one session of spelling input a week, where their spelling rule is explored and applied to words, which follow their rule.
 During these sessions, a range of teaching methods are used to ensure we meet the needs of all learners.
 Following the spelling input, the children will have access to Spelling Shed, in and out of school, to practise their spelling rules.
-In addition to this, the children will have the opportunity to practise their spellings daily and apply their learnt spelling rules and spellings to their written work.
+As well as this, each child will be given a Spelling Shed homework sheet, which contains spelling activities to help the children learn their spelling rule.
+Children will have the opportunity to practise their spellings daily and apply their learnt spelling rules and spellings to their written work.
 Once a week, the children will have a spelling test of their set spellings, as well as ongoing assessments, within their written work, of applied spelling rules.